midhunhk/pnr-status-app/README.md

 More Information: http://midhunhk.github.io/pnrstatusapp

-This project is an unofficial app and not related to Indian Rail.
+This project is an unofficial app and not related or endorsed by Indian Rail.